element-foundation/construction-paper/Construction-Paper.md

 If fixed rate terms are not offered, there is a small delta on over-collateralization to cover the unknown yield payments.
 Users could also buy eP:ETH on the market, use it as collateral for an ETH-backed loan while earning the fixed rate yield it provides.
 The user's fixed rate yield may end up exceeding the borrowing yield, ultimately gaining a profit.

 ## 7. Summary
-Element Finance is an open, self-sustaining, community-governed protocol that initially allows users to access BTC, ETH, USDC, DAI at a discount.
+Element Finance is an open, self-sustaining, community-governed protocol that initially allows users to access, via the ecosystem and existing AMMs, BTC, ETH, USDC, DAI at a discount.
 Element introduces further avenues of capital efficiency to DeFi users and is dedicated to continued innovation.
 The team is protocol first, focused on introducing new primitives as the foundation for more products to be built in the DeFi space.

 For more information, visit the [Element Finance Website](http://element.fi/).

 ***Note:** This paper is not final, hence the title "construction paper" and will be updated over time.
 The opinions and analysis reflected herein are subject to change or update over time.*

+<sub>Element interacts with Balancer, Curve, Yearn and other protocols but is an independent entity from each of these.
+These are open source products and contracts on the Ethereum blockchain</sub>

+<sub>Examples provided in the paper are examples only.
+Actual results may differ and could result in losses.</sub>

 ## 8. Appendix